Sean Morey Smith

 I earned my PhD in History at Rice University.
 My research examines how medical ideas of health and climate were used to alternatively support and attack racialized slavery in the Anglophone Atlantic.
 This research reveals that racial science and medicine were not simply “pseudoscientific” expressions of proslavery ideology.
 Rather, racial ideas pervaded eighteenth- and nineteenth-century science and medicine and were even used to attack slavery.
 I am currently in the process of completing a book manuscript, entitled “The Climate of Race in Abolition, c.
 1730-1860,” detailing these findings.

-I have previously published research in journals such as Slavery & Abolition, Medical History, and Urban History as well as in the edited collection Atlantic Environments and the American South.
+I have published research in journals such as Journal of Early American Studies, Slavery & Abolition, Medical History, and Urban History as well as in the edited collection Atlantic Environments and the American South.
 Christopher D.E.
 Willoughby and I co-edited Medicine and Healing in the Age of Slavery.

 Get in touch